Mina-Rahmanian/Databases-and-SQL-for-Data-Science-Python-/README.md

 ## Assignment Problems

 The notebook addresses several assignment questions using SQL queries.
-Here are a few examples:
+You could find the answer here.